RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 The second analysis considers the cost to attack each protocol daily to establish a relative settlement finality for transactions.
 Whilst the cumulative protocol cost is a valuable metric for scarcity and long term security, the consistency and magnitude of network security day-to-day is of the utmost importance for a functional sound money protocol.

-Finality represents how resistant a blockchain is to being re-organised during an attack that ing to censor or roll-back a transaction [unclear sentence].
+Finality represents how resistant a blockchain is to being re-organised during an attack intended to censor or roll-back transactions.
 A blockchain with a significant security budget implies each transaction is settled by significant honest costliness which acts as a deterrent that an attacker must overcome (Carter, 2019, Permabull Nino,2018)

 A blockchain with a $100M daily security budget can be considered to settle $100M/day.
 Sending a $500M transaction remains profitable for an attacker to re-organise until it costs more than the target value to do so.
 Finality is the most critical functional characteristic of a blockchain, and it is irrespective of block-time.
 A rational actor will consider a single Bitcoin confirmation equivalent to hundreds to thousands of a less secure blockchain.